-Andalusia is mostly identified with Malaga, Sevilla, Granada and Cordoba.
-However, there are off-the-beaten-track spots that are well worth a stay for a few days: such as Antequera.
 You might never have heard about this place before.
-I had neither, until I recently got the opportunity to visit the area and to discover its beauty.
+I had neither until I recently got the opportunity to visit the area.
+And to discover its beauty.

 1. The heart of Andalusia

-Ideally located, Antequera can be geographically – and strategically – considered as the heart of Andalusia.
+Ideally located, Antequera is at the heart of Andalusia.
 From there, you can easily reach Granada, Sevilla and Cordoba, have a hike in the Sierras or spend a day at sea in the Costa del Sol.
-All in a day trip, if you like.

 2. Awesome historical heritage

-Antequera is a fascinating area, full of history.
+Antequera and the surrounding area is fascinating and full of history.

-The Moors dominated the city from 716 A.D. until 1410, when Ferdinand I – who would be crowned Kind of Aragon in 1412 – conquered Antequera and took possession of the Alcazaba, the castle built by the Moors to defend themselves from the Spanish Catholic Army.
+The Moors dominated the city from 716 A.D. until 1410, when Ferdinand I – who would be crowned Kind of Aragon in 1412 – conquered Antequera.
+Following his victory, Ferdinand I took possession of the Alcazaba, the castle built by the Moors to defend themselves from the Spanish Catholic Army

 But Antequera’s historical heritage is much more remote and goes back to the Bronze Age.
-The Dolmen de Menga and the Dolmen de Viera are the largest remains in Europe and an almost unique occasion to visit an amazing burial mound dating around the year 3000 B.C.
+The Dolmen de Menga and the Dolmen de Viera are the most extensive remains in Europe.
+Furthermore, they are an almost unique occasion to visit a burial mound dating around the year 3000 B.C.

 3. Excellent food